-RIM announces Q1 2013 figures, says first BlackBerry 10 smartphones now due in 2013 [UPDATED]Alex Wagner - Senior News Editor
+RIM announces Q1 2013 figures, says first BlackBerry 10 smartphones now due in 2013 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 RIM today announced its financial results for the first quarter of the fiscal year 2013.
 The company reported a revenue of $2.8 billion for the quarter, which is down from the $4.2 billion revenue it posted in the previous quarter.
 RIM also revealed a GAAP net loss of $519 million in Q1.
 Shipments of BlackBerry smartphones reached 7.8 million in the quarter, while shipments of the BlackBerry Playbook tablet were around 260,000.
 The BlackBerry subscriber base grew in Q1, says RIM, and that subscriber base saw growth in all regions except North America.
 RIM says that the BlackBerry App World is now home to 89,000 apps.